-The Church celebrates many saints, but there are few as great as St. Athanasius who died on 2nd May 373 A.D.
-Above all else Athanasius is known for his brave stand in defence of orthodoxy in the face of Arianism.
+The Church celebrates many saints, but there are few as great as St. Athanasius, who died on 2nd May 373 A.D.
+Above all, Athanasius is known for his brave stand in defence of orthodoxy in the face of Arianism.

 In this extract, we get a flavour of the richness of Athanasius theology.
-Athanasius takes it upon himself to defend the Fatherhood of God against the Arian notion of ‘God as Unoriginate’.
+He takes it upon himself to defend the Fatherhood of God against the Arian notion of ‘God as Unoriginate’.
 The Arian Controversy was concerned with the very nature of God – God, in and of himself.
-Both sides wanted to clarify the what sort of God the Bible reveals, and the Church proclaims.
+Both sides wanted to clarify the nature of the biblical God.
 The Arians claimed that God first and foremost is Unoriginate.
 God existed in eternity by himself, transcendent above all, self-absorbed, simple, singular monad.
 The Unoriginate definition excluded the Son from the life of God.
 The Son, to the Arians, was Originate, a lower level of divinity who had a beginning.
-In fact, they used Unoriginate as a way of excluding the Son from God being, consequentially, making the term Father a secondary and unnecessary title.
+In fact, they used Unoriginate as a way of excluding the Son from God’s being, consequentially, making the term Father a secondary and unnecessary title.

 “….it is more pious and more accurate to signify God from the Son and call Him Father, than to name Him from His works only and call Him Unoriginate.
 For the latter title… does nothing more than signify all the works, individually and collectively, which have come to be at the will of God through the Word; but the title Father has its significance and its bearing only from the Son.
 And, whereas the Word surpasses things originated, by so much and more doth calling God Father surpass calling Him Unoriginate.
 For the latter is unscriptural and suspicious, because it has various senses; so that, when a man is asked concerning it, his mind is carried about to many ideas; but the word Father is simple and scriptural, and more accurate, and only implies the Son.
 ‘Unoriginate’ is a word of the Greeks, who know not the Son; but ‘Father’ has been acknowledged and vouchsafed by our Lord.
 For He, knowing Himself whose Son He was, said, ‘I am in the Father, and the Father is in Me;’ and, ‘He that hath seen Me, hath seen the Father,’ and ‘I and the Father are One;’ but nowhere is He found to call the Father Unoriginate.